-R. C. Mills.
+- R. C. Mills.
 Mr. Mills has 38 years of experience in the propane industry.
 Mr. Mills joined Heritage in 1991 as Executive Vice President and Chief Operating Officer.
-Before coming to Heritage, Mr. Mills spent 25 years with Texgas Corporation and its successor, Suburban Propane, Inc. At the time he left Suburban in 1991, Mr. Mills was Vice President of Supply and Wholesale.

-G. A. Darr.
+Before coming to Heritage, Mr. Mills spent 25 years with Texgas Corporation and its successor, Suburban Propane, Inc. At the time he left Suburban in 1991, Mr. Mills was Vice President of Supply and Wholesale. - G. A. Darr.
 Mr. Darr has over 40 years of experience in the propane industry.
-Mr. Darr came to Heritage in June 1989, as Director of Corporate Development and was promoted to Vice President, Corporate Development in 1990.
+Mr. Darr came to Heritage in June 1989, as Director of Corporate Development and was promoted to Vice President, Corporate

+Development in 1990.
 Prior to joining Heritage, Mr. Darr served for 10 years as Director of Corporate Development with CalGas Corporation and its successor, AmeriGas Propane, Inc. Mr. Darr began his career in the propane division of Phillips Petroleum Company.
 Mr. Darr is a Director of the National Propane Gas Association.

-H. Michael Krimbill.
+- H. Michael Krimbill.
 Before joining Heritage in 1990 as Vice President and Chief Financial Officer, Mr. Krimbill was Treasurer of Total Petroleum, Inc. ("Total").
-Total is a publicly traded, fully-integrated oil company located in Denver, Colorado.

-Bill W. Byrne.
+Total is a publicly traded, fully-integrated oil company located in Denver, Colorado. - Bill W. Byrne.
 Mr. Byrne served as Vice President of Warren Petroleum Company, the gas liquids division of Chevron Corporation, from 1982-1992.
 Since that time Mr. Byrne has served as the principal of Byrne & Associates, L.L.C., a gas liquids consulting group based in Tulsa, Oklahoma.
 Mr. Byrne has been a Director of Heritage since 1992 and also serves as a director of Empire Energy Corporation, a propane distribution company.
-Mr. Byrne is a past president and Director of the National Propane Gas Association.

-John D. Capps.
+Mr. Byrne is a past president and Director of the National Propane Gas Association. - John D. Capps.
 Mr. Capps served as Executive Vice President of the National Propane Gas Association for 16 years before retiring in 1989.
 Mr. Capps then served as Chief Executive Officer of J.D.
 Capps, Inc., a propane industry executive search firm.
-Mr. Capps has served as a Director of Heritage since 1989.

-J. Charles Sawyer.
+Mr. Capps has served as a Director of Heritage since 1989. - Bryan C. Cressey.
+Mr. Cressey has served as a principal in GTCR since 1993.
+Mr. Cressey was also general partner with the predecessor firm, Golder, Thoma & Cressey, from 1980-1992.
+Mr. Cressey has served on the board of Heritage since 1989.
+Mr. Cressey also serves on the boards of directors of Cable Design Technologies Corporation, Paging Network, Inc., Golf Enterprises Inc., American Medserve Corporation and Ullo International, Inc. - J. Charles Sawyer.
 Mr. Sawyer has served as President and Chief Executive Officer of Computer Energy, Inc., a provider of software to the propane industry, since 1981.
 Mr. Sawyer was formerly the Chief Executive Officer of Sawyer Gas Co., a regional propane distributor that was purchased by Heritage in 1991.
 Mr. Sawyer has served as a director of Heritage since 1991.
-Mr. Sawyer is a past president and Director of the National Propane Gas Association.
+Mr. Sawyer is a past president and Director of the National Propane Gas Association. - Carl D. Thoma.
+Mr. Thoma has served as a principal in GTCR since 1993.
+Mr. Thoma was also general partner with the predecessor firm, Golder, Thoma & Cressey, from 1980-1992.
+Mr. Thoma has served on the board of Heritage since 1994 and he also serves on the boards of directors of MS Financial, Inc. and Paging Network.
+Inc. - It is anticipated that Messrs.
+Cressey and Thoma will resign from the Board of Directors before consummation of the Transactions.